Operation Grand Slam: Decision to launch

 The Operation Gibraltar went badly.
-The plan was to infiltrate thousands of troops into Indian-administered Kashmir in the guise of 'mujahideen', who would carry out sabotage to demoralise the Indian forces and incite the local population to revolt.
-But the local population did not rise, the infiltrators were quickly identified and the Indian Army began to hunt them down.
-In addition, the Indian Army moved across the cease-fire line to cut off the Pakistani infiltration routes and captured the Haji Pir pass (in Pakistan-administered Poonch) and some heights in the Kargil sector.
+The plan was to infiltrate thousands of troops into Jammu and Kashmir, India in the guise of 'mujahideen', who would carry out sabotage to demoralise the Indian forces and incite the local population to revolt.
+But the local population did not rise, the infiltrators were quickly identified, and the Indian Army began to hunt them down.
+In addition, the Indian Army moved across the cease-fire line to cut off the Pakistani infiltration routes and captured the Haji Pir pass in Azad Kashmir and some heights in the Kargil sector.

 On 24 August, General Akhtar Malik started pressing the Army Headquarters for permission to launch the Operation Grand Slam.
-In his view, unless it was launched, it was only a matter of time before all the Gibraltar forces in Indian-administered Kashmir would be captured or killed, and nothing would have been achieved from the whole operation.
+In his view, unless it was launched, it was only a matter of time before all the Gibraltar forces in Jammu and Kashmir, India would be captured or killed, and nothing would have been achieved from the whole operation.
 The Army referred the issue to the President, but Ayub Khan withheld approval.
 He went away to Swat to reflect on options.
 On 28 August, after the fall of the Haji Pir Pass, Malik briefed the Army chief.
 It was believed that India would take more territory unless something was done.
 The Army chief approached the foreign minister Zulfikar Ali Bhutto (later prime minister) to obtain the President's approval.
 Bhutto is cited by the Army officers as having been the main driving force behind the entire military operation, and he was also said to be close enough to Ayub Khan to obtain his approval.